 The College invests endowment funds following an asset allocation model which distributes investments over eight major asset categories, including U.S. equities, non-U.S. equities in both developed and emerging markets, private equity, core fixed income, high yield fixed income, cash equivalents, and real assets, including private real estate funds and publicly traded real estate investment trusts.

 Actual investments within these categories are made with multiple investment managers upon recommendation from the College's investment consultant, Wilshire Associates, and upon approval of the Investment Committee of the Board of Trustees.
 College financial staff, Wilshire Associates staff, and the

 Is there an optimal size for the College's endowment?

 Endowment goals are often expressed as a multiple of an institution's budget.
-The optimal size for our endowment is $317.1 million, or three times the size of last year's operating budget of $105.7 million.
-At this higher level of endowment, support of the operating budget would grow from 6.1% to 15.0% of total revenues.
+The optimal size for Saint Mary's endowment is three times the size of the current year operating budget of $125 million.
+At this higher level of endowment, support of the operating budget would grow from four percent to 12 percent of total revenues.

-To learn more about the opportunities and rewards of establishing an endowment at Saint Mary's, please contact Carolyn Otis Catanzaro at (925) 631-4914.
-She is experienced in planning gifts to meet each donor's personal circumstances and can provide detailed information on Saint Mary's endowment options and guidelines.
+To learn more about the opportunities and rewards of establishing an endowment at Saint Mary's, please contact Doug Hansen at (925) 631-4509.
+He is experienced in planning gifts to meet each donor's personal circumstances and can provide detailed information on Saint Mary's endowment options and guidelines.